MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-header-advanced.md

    ![Screenshot of the From Metadata option in the Create New IdP Connection drop-down menu.](./media/f5-big-ip-header-advanced/edit-saml-idp.png)

 9. Browse to the federation metadata XML file you downloaded.
 10. Enter an **Identity Provider Name** for the APM object for the external SAML IdP.
-For example, `MyTravel_AzureAD`
+For example, `MyTravel_EntraID`

    ![Screenshot of Select File and Identity Provider Name input under Create New SAML IdP Connector.](./media/f5-big-ip-header-advanced/idp-name.png)